-Baystate Women in Medicine and Science (BWIMS) Annual Dinner – September 17, 2019
+Baystate Women in Medicine and Science (BWIMS) Impact Award Celebration - September 20th, 2022

 Toast the Professors event honors senior faculty - July 31, 2019

-On the evening of July 31st, Dr. Andrew Artenstein and UMMS-Baystate’s Office of Faculty Affairs hosted the inaugural Toast the Professors celebration at Twin Hills Country Club in Longmeadow.
+On the evening of July 31st, Andrew Artenstein, MD, and UMass Chan Medical School-Baystate’s Office of Faculty Affairs hosted the inaugural Toast the Professors celebration at Twin Hills Country Club in Longmeadow.
 The event recognized individuals who are full professors.
 Academic ranks, in order of demonstrated achievement, are Instructor, Assistant Professor, Associate Professor, and Professor.
 Professor designation requires at least a national reputation in one’s field.

-The program included featured remarks by Drs.
-Mark Keroack, Andrew Artenstein, and Amy Gottlieb.
+The program included featured remarks by Mark Keroack, MD, MPH, Andrew Artenstein, MD, and Amy Gottlieb, MD.
 Dr. Keroack congratulated the group and reflected on the importance of senior leaders to the success of the health system.
 Dr. Artenstein discussed the importance of academic advancement, especially as our regional campus in western Massachusetts continues to grow.
 Dr. Gottlieb thanked the Professors for inspiring, mentoring, and guiding our healthcare workforce daily.
 Each of the 45 Professors was awarded a gold pin to wear on his or her Baystate badge to symbolize their senior faculty rank.

 In addition to the Professors and their special guests, members of the President’s Cabinet, Physician Leadership Team (PLT), and Department Chairs and Service Line Leaders joined the festivities.
 The Office of Faculty Affairs intends to host this event annually.
 A listing of our Professors is below: